 The Gore-Tex Glove from Burton features loads of Thermocore insulation in addition to a breathable GoreTex insert, topped with a Dryride DURASHELL 2L fabric.
-In general, this glove kept our hands warm when temperatures dropped below zero, but it wasn't as warm as either the Arc'teryx Fission Glove - Women's (Our Editors' Choice winner for Gloves) or our Best Buy Award winner, the Gordini Gore-tex Down III.
-This is mostly due to the fact that this glove doesn't breathe as well as the Arc'teryx Fission Gloves, and it doesn't have super lofty and warm insulation like the Gordini Gore-Tex Down III.
-That said, it does feature a handwarmer pocket on the back of the palm that doubles as a vent on warm days.
+In general, this glove kept our hands warm when temperatures dropped below zero.
+This is mostly due to the fact that this glove doesn't breathe very well, nor does it have a lot of loft and warmth.
+As an added warmth feature, it has a handwarmer pocket on the back of the hand that doubles as a vent on warm days.
 Overall, this is a warm glove that will do you well through most extreme winter conditions.
 But if you're looking for a warmer option, check out the Gordini Gore-Tex Down III featuring hi-pile goose down for the ultimate in glove warmth.

 This double glove construction is well insulated with a wicking inner liner that is removable.

 Featuring a double whammy — both a Gore-Tex insert and a Dryride Durashell 2L fabric — we had no problems in wet weather.
 It also features a reinforced synthetic leather palm.
 We took this glove to the resort and rode all day long in a winter storm.
 By the end, our hands were still warm and the glove was not saturated.
 To top it off, in our dunk tests, this glove did not leak after 100 squeezes underwater.
-It performed much better than the Hestra Three-Finger Glove - Women's and on par with the Gordini Gore-Tex Down III.
-It still absorbed roughly 5 oz, showing that it does not repel water like the Outdoor Research Arete glove or Dakine Tundra Mitt.
-In conclusion, we'd recommend this glove for both wet and dry climates, and wouldn't worry about it saturating on super blustery days.
+It still absorbed roughly 5 oz, showing that it does not repel water like other contenders, but will do for a mildly wet day.
+In conclusion, we'd recommend this glove for both wet and dry climates.

 We were surprised at how water resistant this glove is!
 This is largely attributed to its Gore-Tex construct.